Navagio shipwreck beach viewpoint in Zakynthos GreeceLast updated April 2026

 • Car Rentals: Ideal for getting to beaches and exploring the island’s inland villages.
 Roads are generally in good condition.

 • ATVs or Motorcycles: A fun and adventurous way to travel short distances and enjoy the views.
-It’s worth noting that unlike some of it’s smaller neighbors, Zakynthos is very mountainous and spread out so ATVs are less common here.
+It’s worth noting that unlike some of its smaller neighbors, Zakynthos is very mountainous and spread out so ATVs are less common here.

 • Taxis: Convenient for short trips, but costs can add up.